jch254/audio-insights/README.md

 For a long while I've yearned for an enjoyable, fast and understandable way to create front-ends for APIs that I build.
 I've experimented with various other frameworks/tools but none resonated with me like the React/Redux combo.
-The community around these technologies is outstanding, something I feel back-end technologies sometimes lack.
-I haven't had this much fun writing code in a while!
+The community around these technologies is outstanding, something I feel back-end technologies can lack.

 This app connects to the [Spotify API](https://developer.spotify.com/web-api/) using the Implicit Grant Flow to authenticate.
 I'm a hobby musician with a deep interest in music and music production.